PagerDuty/incident-response-docs/docs/before/different_roles.md

     * Collect proposed repair actions and then recommend repair actions to be taken.
     * Delegate all repair actions, the Incident Commander is NOT a resolver.
     * Be the single authority on system status
+1. Communication during major incidents,
+    * Timely reminders to Customer Liaison to draft external communication messages when needed.
+    * Reviewing, giving feedback and approving draft external communication
+    * Asking Customer Liaison to post the reviewed draft external communication
+    * Asking all responders if there are strong objections to posting the external communication is a good practice but is not mandatory
+    * Approving the removal of an ephemeral investigation message if there has been no customer impact and the major incident turns out to be a false alarm
+    * If Customer Liaison is not available to post on the status page, the IC is responsible for delegating somebody to post publicly in their stead.
 1. Postmortem,
     * Creating the initial template right after the incident so people can put in their thoughts while fresh.
     * Assigning the postmortem after the event is over, this can be done after the call.